Skip to main content

 How can my organization get involved?

-• Raise Awareness: Expose donations as another industry tactic -- a PR strategy -- that benefits an industry whose product kills and encourage others to sign the pledge.
+- Raise Awareness: Expose donations as another tobacco industry tactic that benefits an industry whose product kills.
+Start a conversation with organizations in your network, and encourage them to join you in signing the pledge.

 How does the tobacco industry use philanthropy as a PR tactic?